-Effective January 1, 2020, if (1) we terminate Dr. Gozani for cause or if he resigns for other than good reason, Dr. Gozani will not be entitled to any separation benefits; (2) we terminate Dr. Gozani's employment without cause other than within six months prior to or 12 months following a change in control of the Corporation or Dr. Gozani resigns for good reason, he will be entitled to receive separation benefits equal to his prior base salary of \$415,000 and continuation of health benefits for a period of twelve months from the date of such termination; (3) we terminate Dr. Gozani's employment within six months prior to or 12 months following a change in control of the Corporation or Dr. Gozani resigns for good reason, he will be entitled to the same benefits as described in (2) above, and in addition, we will accelerate his rights to exercise shares under any stock option grants; and (4) Dr. Gozani dies or becomes totally disabled, we will accelerate the rights of his representative to exercise shares under and stock option grants.
+The employment agreement may be terminated by us with or without cause or by Dr. Gozani.
+Under the terms of the employment agreement if (1) we terminate Dr. Gozani for cause or if he resigns for other than good reason, Dr. Gozani will not be entitled to any separation benefits; (2) we terminate Dr. Gozani's employment without cause other than within six months prior to or 12 months following a change in control of the Corporation or Dr. Gozani resigns for good reason, he will be entitled to receive separation benefits equal to his base salary of

+\$458,575 and continuation of health benefits for a period of twelve months from the date of such termination; (3) we terminate Dr. Gozani's employment within six months prior to or 12 months following a change in control of the Corporation or Dr. Gozani resigns for good reason, he will be entitled to the same benefits as described in (2) above, and in addition, we will accelerate his rights to exercise shares under any stock option grants; and (4) Dr. Gozani dies or becomes totally disabled, we will accelerate the rights of his representative to exercise shares under and stock option grants.